Living Through the Mess: Construction Dust Survival

 Oy!
 When it comes to drywall dust, that's what most people say, or that's what some people say anyway, others say things we won't repeat here.
 Drywall dust is very fine and fly's around the air with the greatest of ease, hardwood flooring dust is a bit heavier yet light enough to find a way to other rooms in your home, and cement dust is the heaviest.
 It sticks to surfaces making it difficult to clean with just a dry vac the first time and you'll need to clean the filter often.

 So lets talk about the builder or trade doing the work.
 There are several tools, supplies and equipment that trades can use to minimizes the spread of construction dust.
 Such as, Floor sanders with built in vacuum filters, wet sanding, plastic covers for all the doors in the work area thus sectioning off the area from the rest of the house.
 Tape down all cracks.
 Cabinets too, because if you don't, the dust is going to enter.
 Make sure all heat vents and air returns are covered in the work area, they are the air's door way to every room in your home.
 If work is being preformed near the furnace, it better be covered or Oy what a mess it can create.
-Once the construction is finally finished, you are ready for
+Once the construction is finally finished, you are ready for Construction Cleanup.
+You've made it this far, now its time to enjoy the new addition or upgrade, but first you need to do some deep clean Housekeeping.

 Most of the supplies and tools you'll need are microfiber cloths, manufacture recommended products for appliances, surfaces, floors etc and finally you'll need a wet vac with attachments including a soft brush for hardwood and other flooring so you can remove any fine film or residue where applicable.
 If there are windows with paint on them, use new razors with a shield along with either Windex or soapy water.
 Never ever, scrape paint from a dry window.
 The microfiber cloth picks up dust with ease and shines as well.
 Just love those cloths!
-More on
+More on Construction Cleanup and Housekeeping in my next article.

 All contents are copyright protected